Underpowered France face Croatia in World Cup final rematch

 “It may go against cohesion and my instinct but I think I have no choice.”

-That means Kylian Mbappe, who scored with France’s only shot on goal to beat the Swedes, is likely to be the highest profile absentee.
+That means Kylian Mbappe, who scored with France’s only shot on goal to beat the Swedes, will be the highest profile absentee after testing positive Monday for Covid-19.

-Part of that is his fitness — the 21-year-old took a nasty blow to his right ankle which had barely recovered from a major sprain — and part of it is club/country politics.
+He was unlikely to feature anyways, partly down to his fitness — the 21-year-old took a nasty blow to his right ankle which had barely recovered from a major sprain — and partly because of club/country politics.

-Mbappe is expected to be in Lens on Thursday as Paris Saint-Germain, who have lost six players including Neymar to positive Covid-19 tests, make a belated start to their Ligue 1 season.
+Mbappe was expected to be in Lens on Thursday as Paris Saint-Germain, who have now lost seven players including Neymar to positive Covid-19 tests, make a belated start to their Ligue 1 season.

 – Rotation opportunities –